netdata/netdata/packaging/docker/README.md

 ### Pass command line options to Netdata

-Since we use an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) directive, you can provide [netdata daemon command line options](https://docs.netdata.cloud/daemon/#command-line-options) such as the IP address netdata will be running on, using the [CMD instruction](https://docs.docker.com/engine/reference/builder/#cmd).
+Since we use an [ENTRYPOINT](https://docs.docker.com/engine/reference/builder/#entrypoint) directive, you can provide [netdata daemon command line options](https://docs.netdata.cloud/daemon/#command-line-options) such as the IP address netdata will be running on, using the [command instruction](https://docs.docker.com/engine/reference/builder/#cmd).

 ## Install Netdata using Docker Compose with SSL/TLS enabled http proxy